orbitartprint/bballorbit/src/blog/content/transition-offense.md

 In my system:
 - Anyone can push the ball.
 - Everyone else runs **full speed** down the floor.
-- The wings sprint wide — early spacing wins time.
+- The wings sprint wide — leave the middle lane to the ball handler.
-- The first two wings fill the **corners** to create both **horizontal** and **vertical spacing**.
+- The first two wings fill the **corners** to create both **horizontal** and **vertical spacing** - unless there is a chance for a quick layup.
 - The ballhandler attacks the open middle.
 If there’s space — go.
-  If not, kick it to a wing and let the advantage continue.
+  If not, kick it to a wing or flow into a trigger and let the advantage continue.

 When every player knows that *speed* is the rule and *structure* adapts, you get a natural rhythm.
 You’re not waiting for a point guard.
 You’re not passing sideways.
 You’re simply playing basketball.